 It is a book we should have all been given at birth but are better off having at any time of our lives than not at all.

 This lab requires one small swab and in 3-5 weeks it provides you with 50 pages about you.
-It is the book you should have been given at birth and any parent that gifts this for their child gives their child a head start.
 The report is detailed and a bit techy - so it is suggested you make two visits to gain an accurate assessment of how all of the genes work together to create your foundation.

 I grew up with Vegan, Vegetarian, Paleo, Keto and Pescatarian friends and like them, I tried every diet imaginable.
-I falsely thought I should be Vegan or Keto.
-This guessing game went on for 30 years!
+I falsely thought I should be Vegan or Vegetarian in my early years and Keto or Low-Fat in my late 20s.
+This guessing game went on for more than 1/2 my life.

-Once I completed my genetic diet it was clear to me that I was unintentionally doing internal damage being a Vegan in my 20s.
-That diet, for me, was incorrect but it may be right for you.
-We are individuals with unique needs and it is time we stop guessing how to eat based on what the latest fad or friend are doing.
-It’s time to answer, “What should I eat”? once and for all.
+Once I completed my genetic diet it was clear to me that I was unintentionally doing internal damage being a Vegan and Vegetarian.
+That diet, for me, was incorrect because genetically, my body could not transfer plant based omegas from flax and walnuts into EPA and DHA that I needed to run my brain.
+An entire family can have different nutritional needs, i.e. the mother may be a carnivore and her child may be a vegan.
+It is time we stop guessing how to eat based on the latest fad or peer pressure.
+It’s time to answer, “What diet is right for me?”